Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: QNM spectrum of the scalar field with the Robin boundary condition

 \subsection{The results of QNM spectrum and mode functions}

 In this subsection, we will show our numerical results on QNM spectra with the Robin boundary condition.
 We have used the spectral method for the numerical calculations.
-See appendix~\ref{Appendix} for details.
-Figures~\ref{QMMD}-\subref{QMMR} show the QNM spectra for $\theta=0$ (Dirichlet), $\pi$ (Neumann), and $7\pi/4$ (Robin).
-From these figures, we can see that the QNM spectra depends on the Robin parameter $\theta$ and, especially, an unstable mode appears for $\theta=7\pi/4$.
-Figure~\ref{QNMTheta} shows the imaginary part of QNM frequencies as the function of the Robin parameter $\theta$.
+See appendix~\ref{Appendix} for details. \murata{We will mainly focus on the homogeneous perturbation: $\bm{k}=0$, while inhomogeneous perturbations with $\bm{k}\neq 0$ will be addressed only in Figures~\ref{QNMOrbits1210}.} Figures~\ref{QMMD}-\subref{QMMR} show the QNM spectra for $\theta=0$ (Dirichlet), $\pi$ (Neumann), and $7\pi/4$ (Robin).
+From these figures, we can see that the \kozuka{QNM spectra depend} on the Robin parameter $\theta$ and, especially, an unstable mode appears for $\theta=7\pi/4$.